MithunJayant-M/alumni-final/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any inquiries, reach out via email: [your-email@example.com] or visit [your-portfolio-link].
+For any inquiries, reach out via email: [jaimithun851@gmail.com].